Configuration

 -

-For more details on the changes to the log and storage configurations, see the Transaction Logs and Object Storage documentation.
+For more details on those changes, see the Transaction Logs and Object Storage documentation.

 XTDB nodes are configured using YAML files.